vanGoghhh/tp/docs/DeveloperGuide.md

 **MSS**

 1. User adds a candidate
-2. AddressBook shows a list of candidates, containing the newly added candidate
+2. CANdidates shows a list of candidates, containing the newly added candidate

     Use case ends.